Monica Goodling: U.S. attorneys controversy

 According to e-mails, Goodling was involved in planning controversial 2006 U.S. attorney dismissals and in later efforts to limit the negative public reaction.
-Goodling "warned of potential political problems with Timothy Griffin's interim appointment as U.S. Attorney for the Eastern District of Arkansas and underscored White House interest in getting it done."
+Goodling "warned of potential political problems with Tim Griffin's interim appointment as U.S. Attorney for the Eastern District of Arkansas and underscored White House interest in getting it done."
 Reportedly, Goodling "took a leading role" in Bud Cummins's dismissal.

 Resignation

 On March 23, 2007, she took an indefinite leave of absence.
 On March 26, 2007, Goodling cancelled her upcoming appearance at a Congressional hearing, citing her Fifth Amendment right against self-incrimination.
-No Department of Justice employee has ever exercised his or her Fifth Amendment rights with respect to official conduct and remained an employee.
+No Department of Justice employee has ever exercised their Fifth Amendment rights with respect to official conduct and remained an employee.
 On April 6, 2007, Goodling announced her resignation from the Department of Justice, writing to Gonzales, "May God bless you richly as you continue your service to America."

 Limited immunity to testify

-On April 25, 2007, the House Judiciary Committee voted 32-6 to grant Goodling immunity, (meeting the required two-thirds majority requirement) and immediately authorized a subpoena.
+On April 25, 2007, the House Judiciary Committee voted 32-6 to grant Goodling immunity and immediately authorized a subpoena.
 In early May 2007, the Department of Justice's Office of Professional Responsibility investigated whether Goodling violated federal law in making "hiring decisions on assistant U.S. attorneys based on party affiliation."

 Initially, commentators speculated that Justice Department officials could try to bar Goodling's testimony to the House Committee, on the grounds that it might interfere with an ongoing criminal investigation.
 However, the Justice Department subsequently agreed not to contest the congressional grant of immunity.

-On May 11, 2007, U.S. District Court Chief Judge Thomas Hogan signed an order granting Goodling immunity in exchange for her truthful testimony for the investigation of the firings, stating that "Goodling may not refuse to testify, and may not refuse to provide other information, when compelled to do so" before the Committee.
+On May 11, 2007, U.S. District Court Chief Judge Thomas F. Hogan signed an order granting Goodling immunity in exchange for her truthful testimony about the firings.

 House Judiciary committee hearing

-Goodling appeared before the House Judiciary Committee, on May 23, 2007, under a limited immunity agreement, and provided to the committee a written statement that she read at the start of her testimony.
+Goodling appeared before the House Judiciary Committee, on May 23, 2007, and provided to the committee a written statement that she read at the start of her testimony.

 In response to questions during the hearing, Goodling stated that she "crossed the line" and broke civil service rules about hiring, and improperly weighed political factors in considering applicants for career positions at the Department of Justice.
 Link to Washington Post transcript of the hearing.